Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Dosaging-comments.md

 # Dosaging

+## Overall discussion
+The Xt-EHR model contains far more concepts to represent dosaging parameters for more complex dosaging schemes than the zib.
+The zib has RepeatesPeriodCyclicalSchedule to represent the repeated period in a cyclical schedule which the XT-EHR model has not, but it lacks the possibilities to represent the entire scheme for such a period.
+Note that the compared version of the XT-EHR model has no bindings.

+Concerns/issues with the EHDS model:
++ name and defnition of the .doseAndRate.rate[x] concept do not match
++ the way of specifying .repeat.frequency (in separate concepts .numberOfTimes and .period seems unusual)

+##

 | zib                                                                                   | xtehr                                                 | type_zib   | type_xtehr      | card._zib   | card._xtehr   |
 |:--------------------------------------------------------------------------------------|:------------------------------------------------------|:-----------|:----------------|:------------|:--------------|
 | InstructionsForUse                                                                    | EHDSDosaging                                          |            |                 |             | 0..*          |